 The test phase consists of two steps, which you complete in sequence:

 Run the ARM template deployment what-if operation.
 To help you verify your converted templates before deployment, you can use the Azure Resource Manager template deployment what-if operation.
 It compares the current state of your environment with the desired state that is defined in the template.
 The tool outputs the list of changes that will occur without applying the changes to your environment.
 You can use what-if with both incremental and complete mode deployments.
 Even if you plan to deploy your template using incremental mode, it's a good idea to run your what-if operation in complete mode.

 Perform a test deployment.
 Before introducing your converted Bicep template to production, consider running multiple test deployments.
 If you have multiple environments (for example, development, test, and production), you may want to try deploying your template to one of your non-production environments first.
 After the deployment, compare the original resources with the new resource deployments for consistency.

 In the deploy phase of migrating your resources to Bicep, the goal is to deploy your final Bicep file to production.

 The deploy phase consists of four steps, which you complete in sequence:

 Prepare a rollback plan.
 The ability to recover from a failed deployment is crucial.
-Create a rollback strategy in the event that any breaking changes are introduced into your environments.
+Create a rollback strategy if any breaking changes are introduced into your environments.
 Take inventory of the types of resources that are deployed, such as virtual machines, web apps, and databases.
 Each resource's data plane should be considered as well.
 Do you have a way to recover a virtual machine and its data?
 Do you have a way to recover a database after deletion?
-A well-developed rollback plan will help to keep your downtime to a minimum if any issues arise from a deployment.
+A well-developed rollback plan helps to keep your downtime to a minimum if any issues arise from a deployment.

 Run the what-if operation against production.
 Before deploying your final Bicep file to production, run the what-if operation against your production environment, making sure to use production parameter values, and consider documenting the results.